Tokimon/webpack-backup-output-plugin/README.md

 // Config 3 (not affected by the previous backups) const config3 = {
   output: {
-    // Having another path makes it ignorant to the previous
+    // Having another path makes it ignore other backups
-    // backups and only wait for its own backup to finish
+    // and only wait for its own backup to finish
     path: `/web`
   },
-  ... other settings ...
+  // ...
   plugins: [
     new WebpackBackupOutputPlugin()
   ]